 What is excessive sweating?

-It's normal to sweat if you get hot or do exercise, but you may be sweating excessively if you're sweating when your body doesn't need to cool down.
+It's normal to sweat if you get hot or do exercise, but you may be sweating excessively if you're sweating when your body does not need to cool down.

-Excessive sweating can happen for no obvious reason, because of another condition you may have or as a side effect of medication you're taking.
+Excessive sweating can happen for no obvious reason, because of another condition you may have, or as a side effect of a medicine you're taking.

 Things you can do to help with excessive sweating